openstack-archive/fuel-specs/specs/7.0/ssl-endpoints.rst

 By using SSL/TLS over HTTP services, we will be able to provide a secure system with authentication (but it is not the case currently since you need a certificate generated by a CA) and confidentiality.

-As SSL certificates are sensitive data we should be certain that they are not stored in logs or in a database in case of diagnostic snapshot.

 Notifications impact
 --------------------